 I began planning with a budget.
 This was strictly adhered to during the duration of our activities.
 I then set a gantt chart running down to the event, built a team based on requirements, and delegated areas of attention to leaders.

-I did not announce TEDxDunedin 2015 until tickets went on sale.
+I did not announce that TEDxDunedin would be happening until tickets went on sale.

 MC Jason Beck encouraged audiences to participate online and #TEDxDunedin2015 was #2 trending in New Zealand that evening.

 I wanted every attendee of the event to feel like a VIP.
 That was part of the experience we designed.